Unpacking exceptional healthcare logos

 Tia logo

-With only a wordmark, lowercase Tia humanizes its brand as an approachable and trusted confidante + the single pink period boldly brings “taboo” women’s health topics to the forefront.
+Tia's lowercase wordmark humanizes their brand as an approachable and trusted confidante.
+Together as a community, women are inspired by the characteristic hot pink period to speak up and boldly bring “taboo” women’s health topics to the forefront.

 14. Kintsugi